Skip to content

 ./webui.sh --use-rocm

-It will install the necessary libraries at the first run so it will take a while depending on your internet.
+[!NOTE] It will install the necessary libraries at the first run so it will take a while depending on your internet.

 Running SD.Next with Docker for ROCm

-Installing ROCm on your system is not required when using Docker as Docker has no access to it anyway.
+[!NOTE] Installing ROCm on your system is not required when using Docker as Docker has no access to it anyway.

-Using Docker with a prebuilt image:
+To run a prebuilt Docker image:

 export SDNEXT_DOCKER_ROOT_FOLDER=~/sdnext